Modernly designed loft bathroom in Stapleford

 White loft bathroom with bathtub

 According to analysis carried out by Nationwide, a loft conversion which includes a double bedroom and en-suite bathroom could add as much as twenty two % to the value of a three-bedroom, one-bathroom home.
-Nevertheless, do not assume that value contributed to your property will always go beyond the cost of your conversion.
+Nevertheless, do not assume that value contributed to your home will always go beyond the cost of your conversion.

 If the answer is yes, then an attic conversion could certainly be a smart move!